 Will you be interested in hiring just another copywriter?
 Or someone that can use their words to “increase your online revenue”?

 In this article, you’ll get a step-by-step breakdown of how to build a compelling statement.
 First, here are a few personal brand statement examples you can learn from.
 Ready?
 Let’s go.

 Table of Contents

 Building a personal brand is a slow and long-term process.
 And your brand statement is essential to hook your audience.
 In this section, I’ll show you around a few examples.

 I have deliberately left out huge personal brands like Oprah or Gary Vee.
-Instead, I went down in the trenches and collected a list of niche website and business owners that are doing a great job at their personal brand statement.
+Instead, I went down in the trenches and compiled a list of niche websites and business owners who are doing a great job at their personal brand statement.
 Here’s the first one.